My Goal is to study English

 - Students have 60 days from the last class date to transfer before the record goes to completed status.

-- Students must report to their new school and begin study by the next available start date after leaving the initial institution.
+- Students must report to their new school and begin study by the next available start date after transferring their I-20.

 Maintaining Your F-1 Status

 Your F-1 Visa gives you permission to enter the United States and maintaining your status gives you permission to stay here.
 You are

 permitted to stay in the U.S as long as you maintain your status for which you must obey the following rules: